slamora/brackets-wiki/CodeMirror-v3-integration.md

 ## Known issues with the integration

 **General bugs:**
-* Flickery throw scrolling - fixed with patch from issue #810Stuttery throw scrolling - this seems much worse in brackets than in theme demo in chrome (even when merged with no-flex-box branch)
+* Flickery throw scrolling - fixed with patch from issue #810
+* Stuttery throw scrolling - this seems much worse in brackets than in theme demo in chrome (even when merged with no-flex-box branch)
 * Horizontal position of gutter is different -- possibly due to the way we set padding?
 * Can't horizontally scroll all the way to the right (last few characters are cut off) -- ditto?
 * Fixed gutter moves around while scrolling horizontally (seems to be true only in Brackets, and only for trackpad scrolling; worse when inline editor is open)